ballercat/jest-plugin-must-assert/README.md

 ## Performance

-There is some performance implications of using this plugin as it does add a bit of overhead, but from testing it's a trivial increase.
-This plugin has been tested within a project with 1600+ test suites and over 10k individual tests, with only a negligble slow-down.
+There are some performance implications of using this plugin as it does add a bit of overhead, but from testing it's a trivial increase.
+This plugin has been tested within a project with 1600+ test suites and over 10k individual tests, with only a negligible slow-down.